webmiddle/webmiddle.github.io/docs/introduction/main-concepts.md

 ```

 Note that the stringify/parse operation changes depending on the `contentType` of the resource, for example `text/html` resources are just kept as is, while `application/json` resources are stringified by using the standard `JSON.stringify` function.

+## Service

+A service is just a Component that only accepts and returns JSON-serializable data.

+Services are used as the "top-level" components of a webmiddle application, their input could be from a JSON configuration file or from an HTTP request.

+They are mainly used for [webmiddle-server](http://localhost:3000/docs/remote-execution/server).